avalon60/ctk_theme_builder/docs/UserGuide-3.2.md

 Please refer to *Known Issues & Behaviours* for details on some behaviours of the *Preview Panel*.

-The second CTkButton on the preview panel included an icon (eye-con), which shows as black when the appearance mode is set to Light, and white when the the appearance mode is set to Dark.
-This is to help you design in colours, with icons in mind, ensuring that your colours don't obscure icons.
+The second CTkButton on the preview panel includes an eye icon, which shows as black when the appearance mode is set to Light, and white when the appearance mode is set to Dark.
+This is to help you design with icons in mind, ensuring that your colours don't obscure them.

 # Composite Widgets